cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/jwt-worker.md

 ## Manually query the JWKs endpoint

-Find your Identity Provider’s URL and fetch the keys using `curl` and `jq`.
-Your URL may return more than just the issuer’s keys, so Cloudflare recommends using `jq` to filter the response to only return the keys.
+Find your Identity Provider's URL and fetch the keys using `curl` and `jq`.
+Your URL may return more than just the issuer's keys, so Cloudflare recommends using `jq` to filter the response to only return the keys.
 You must update the provided Worker sample code if your JWKs do not have a `keys` object.

 {{<Aside type="note">}}
 The keys listed below are for example purposes only and must not be used in your production environment, as they will never match the keys used by your identity provider to sign JWTs.